SALP Chapter 5

 "Vigo...?"

-The boy she missed most in the world was there.
+The boy she'd missed most in the world was there.

-Suddenly energized, she shook off Fiarelle's hand with a sharp motion.
+Energy surged through her suddenly and she shook off Fiarelle's hand with a jerk.

 "Vigo!
 You came back!"